test-shimanta-1/log-manager/README.md

 ### Manual Installation

 1. Download the plugin folder named `log-manager`
-2. Upload the folder to the following directory `/wp-content/plugins`
+2. Upload the folder to `/wp-content/plugins/`
-3. Activate the plugin.
+3. Activate the plugin from the WordPress Admin Dashboard

 ---